conradbielski/MSPA4LargeFilesScript/README.md

 ## Requirements
 In order to run this script, a OS running BASH is required (e.g. Linux, OSX).
 The script also requires two other programs:
+1. The GuidosToolbox command line executable mspa_lin64;
+2. The GDAL library.
+The GuidosToolbox can be downloaded from here: http://forest.jrc.ec.europa.eu/download/software/guidos/.
+The documentation on the functionality and where to find the command line function are found in the software help pages.

+GDAL - the Geospatial Data Abstraction Library can be found here: http://www.gdal.org/

 ## Suggestions

 ## File List

 ## Acknowledgements
+We would like to thank Peter Vogt for his suggestions when developing this script.